 Growing up in poverty damages children's experiences of childhood and harms their future chances.

-On this page you will find information on child poverty and interventions to help tackle it, including the Financial Inclusion Referral Pathway Toolkit.
+Here you can find information on child poverty and interventions to help tackle it, including the Financial Inclusion Referral Pathway Toolkit.

-- One in four (260,000) of Scotland’s children are officially recognised as living in poverty – defined as living in a household with less than 60% of median household income.
+- One in four (230,000) of Scotland’s children are officially recognised as living in poverty.
+This is defined as living in a household with less than 60% of median household income.

 - Rates of child poverty fell steeply from the late 1990s until the mid-2000s but began to increase again from 2011/12.

 - The proportion of children in poverty varies significantly in different parts of Scotland.
-In Shetland, the proportion is fewer than one in ten but this rises to one in three in Glasgow.
+In Shetland, it is fewer than one in ten but this rises to one in three in Glasgow.

-- Around 40% of children in relative poverty live in lone parent households.
+- 36% of children in relative poverty live in lone parent households.

 Child poverty and health inequalities